 This small wetland can be found in western Uganda, near the Kibale forest.
 It was established to safeguard small primates and birds.
 This wetlands is much smaller than Mabamba, but it is home to over 200 bird species.
 Papyrus

 Gonolek, black-faced Rufus warbler, blue turaco, ibris, blue-headed coucal, and other bird species are common in this wetland.

 When is the best time to go birding in Uganda?

-The best time to visit Uganda for birding safaris is during the dry season, which runs from June to August and December to February, when the water levels are low and the grass is short, allowing you to search for the rare shoebill without disturbing it.
+Are you wondering what would be the best time to go birding in Uganda, the best time to visit Uganda for birding safaris is during the dry season, which runs from June to August and December to February, when the water levels are low and the grass is short, allowing you to search for the rare shoebill without disturbing it.
 However, some birds, such as migratory birds, are common in Uganda during the wet season, which lasts from March to April, May, October, and November, because there is plenty of food to attract them.
-In Uganda, birding can be done all year, but the best time is during the dry season.
+In Uganda, birding can be done all year, but the best time to go birding in Uganda is during the dry season.
 Please keep in mind that some of Uganda’s birding destinations, such as Kibale Forest National Park, Bwindi Impenetrable Forest National Park, and others, are located in tropical rainforests, so if it rains in the above areas, you must be prepared by bringing hiking boots, a raincoat, long clothes, hand gloves, and other items.